mipro98/mkdocs-multi-repo-plugin/README.md

 Each folder inside `docs` is its own git repository.
 The **folder name has to be the one of the git repository** (it will be used when creating the url).

+**Note:** the link button to the repository will just bring you to your Github/Gitlab/Gitea/etc. profile.

 ## Installation

 Just execute